- Patents are Obtained Country by Country

 Deadlines versus Finances

 Filing for patent protection in foreign countries is a decision usually driven by finances.
 If a party cannot market or otherwise exploit their innovations, they may not have the finances to file for patent protection outside of their home country.
-An inventor who has kept his or her invention secret prior to filing for patent protection in the United States, for example, must be concerned about these deadlines even secrecy is maintained through the time the U.S. patent grants.
+An inventor who has kept his or her invention secret prior to filing for patent protection in the United States, for example, must be concerned about these deadlines even when secrecy is maintained through the time the U.S. patent grants.
 The decision to file foreign applications must still occur before the grant of the U.S. patent, since upon grant, the invention is no longer secret.
 In many countries outside the United States, a patent application is published eighteen months after its effective filing date.
 In that situation, the inventor has even less time to decide about filing foreign patent applications.

 Beating the Deadlines